ash2star/authLevelPoC/README.md

 # Native HANA PoC for public and private XSODATA Service

-This sample project should show how the same HANA database table can be exposed in a public and private XSODATA Service.
+This sample project should show how the same HANA database table can be exposed anonymously, authenticated (public) and restricted (private).
+The anonymous service must be implemented in XSJS to make use of Anonymous SQL connection (XSSQLCC).
+The public and private service is using XSODATA.
+The anonymous service restricts the number of fields.
 The public service is read only.
 The private service allows full CRUD operations.

 ## Setup Guide